nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User undo a task
+1. User undoes a task
 2. ForgetMeNot undo the most recent command executed Use case ends